 Leverage Risk.
 Certain fund transactions, such as derivatives transactions, may give rise to a form of leverage and may expose the fund to greater risk.
-Leverage tends to magnify the effect of any decrease or increase in the value of the fund's portfolio securities which means even a small amount of leverage can have a disproportionately large impact on the fund.
+Leverage tends to magnify the effect of any decrease or increase in the value of the fund's portfolio securities.
 The use of leverage may cause the fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations.